 NACLO stands for the North American Computational Linguistics Open competition.
 It is a contest for high school and middle school students in which they are asked to solve linguistics problems drawn from a variety of languages.
 Only logic and reasoning skills are necessary; no prior knowledge of particular languages or linguistics is required.

-As in years past, Yale University will again serve as a local site for NACLO, so this means that you will be able to participate in the competition in New Haven.
-In the winter of 2020 there will be two rounds of competition: a first (Open) round on January 23rd, and a second (Invitational) round, on March 5th, for students who perform exceptionally well in the Open round.
+Since 2017, Yale University has been serving as a local site for NACLO, which meant that students have been able to attend trainig sessions and participate in the competition on Yale’s campus.
+This academic year (2022-23), there will be two rounds of competition: a first (Open) round on January 26th and a second (Invitational) round, on March 16th, for students who perform exceptionally well in the Open round.
 We expect that we will be allowed to host them in person again at Yale.